 The products are defined by their simple surface, adorned with abstract geometric symbols creating a frieze.
 Quick touches of colour are fixed under the blue glaze, after being fired these magically reproduce the rays of light reflected by the sea.
 Over the years, the ‘Rimini’ range has been produced in other colour variations, such as "Rimini Sunset", "Rimini Bright Green" and "Rimini Red Venetian".

-Designers Available on WallpaperSTORE*
+Designers Available on Frankbros

 Max Lamb